yesiamrajeev/Fire-Detection/README.md

-# Fire Detection using OpenCV and Python
+# Fire Detection using OpenCV and tkinter

 This Python script uses OpenCV to detect fire in a video.
 It identifies potential fire regions in the video frames and draws bounding rectangles around them.
-The script uses a simple color-based approach to detect the fire's red-orange color in the video frames.
+The script uses a simple colour-based approach to detect the fire's red-orange colour in the video frames.

 ## Table of Contents
 - [Introduction](#introduction)